Home » Blog » What Injuries Does Workers’ Compensation Cover?

 This is why it’s always important to ask an employer if you’re covered before accepting a job, just in case.

-For more information about workers’ compensation, call the law firm of Ingerman and Horwitz at 1-800-776-4529.
-If you think you may have a claim, or possibly even a lawsuit, against your employer, a free consultation with us will give you your answer.
+For more information about workers’ compensation, contact us today.
+If you think you may have a claim against your employer, a free consultation with us will give you your answer.